tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

 The estimated amount of ratio of preventing zero-day exploitation using WP-ZEP is about 60%.

 Is it still too low? -- Yes it is.

-So I'd like to challenge to make WP-ZEP have an ability to prevent the "Plugin Direct" vulnerability
+So I'd like to challenge to make WP-ZEP have an ability to prevent the "Plugin Direct" vulnerability, which means the successful probability of preventing is about 80%.
 <span class="emoji">
 ![emoji](https://assets-cdn.github.com/images/icons/emoji/unicode/2693.png "anchor")
 </span>